-The references herein to the Constitution and Laws of the State of New Hampshire are brief summaries of certain provisions thereof.
-Such summaries do not purport to be complete and reference is made to the Constitution and such laws for full and complete statements of such provisions.
-Additional information concerning the State and certain of its departments and agencies, including periodic public reports relating to the financial position of the State and annual or biennial reports of such departments and agencies, may be obtained upon request from the office of the State Treasurer, Catherine A. Provencher, State House Annex, Concord, New Hampshire.
+Additional information concerning the State and certain of its departments and agencies, including periodic public reports relating to the financial position of the State and annual or biennial reports of such departments and agencies, may be obtained upon request from the office of the State Treasurer, William F. Dwyer, Commissioner of the Treasury, State House Annex, Concord, New Hampshire.